turbot/guardrails-docs/docs/reference/glossary/index.md

 ## Policy Value

 The [effective Policy Setting](/guardrails/docs/concepts/policies/values-settings#policy-values) for a given Resource.
 The value is dictated by a Policy Setting somewhere in the Resource Hierarchy above the Resource.
-A Policy Value is created and managed automatically by Guardrails (versus a Policy Setting which is created and managed by a person.)
+A Policy Value is created and managed automatically by Guardrails (versus a Policy Setting which is created and managed by a person).

 ## Policy Taxonomy